swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 People can typically figure out what is meant by text with no punctuation, but people are much smarter than computers.
-If Python doesn't know how to read the program, it will just give up and inform you with an error.
+If Python doesn't know how to read the program, it will give up and inform you with an error.
 For example:

 ~~~